Close sites icon close

 UNHCR is working to mainstream refugee protection in all refugee settlements.
 With its partners, it is developing a referral system and safe spaces for survivors of gender-based violence.
 We are also enhancing efforts to identify and refer children at risk for the appropriate support.

-Are you looking for data on displacement in Myanmar?
-Visit the UNHCR data portal for the latest data and statistics on refugees and other displaced persons.
+Visit the UNHCR data portal for the latest data and statistics on refugees and other displaced persons in Myanmar.